littlelib/MinORM.jl/README.md

 julia> concat(multiple_statementobjects, " AND ")
 MinORM.StatementObject("ID=?
 AND NAME=?
 AND FAVORITE_FRUIT=?", Any[20230710, "John", "Kiwi"])
 ```
-You can nest a StatementObject inside a StatementObject using 'N' function.
+You can nest a StatementObject inside a StatementObject using 'N'(Nest) function.
 It helps create complex queries.
 ```julia
 a=Sql("ID=$(P(20230710))")
 b=Sql("NAME=$(P("John"))")
 julia> Sql("update TEST set $(N(b)) where $(N(a));")
 MinORM.StatementObject("update TEST set NAME=? where ID=?;", Any["John", 20230710])
 ```
 By concatenating and nesting StateObjects, you can create any parameterized query you want!
 This is also how every boilerplate functions are created.
 Keep in mind, though, that globally defined functions Sql, P, and N are just closures derived from a single instance of 'statementbuilder' function-that is, they all share the same environment.
 This can be problematic if you plan on using these closures in asynchronous functions.
 So in such cases, you have to manually define closures Sql, P, and N for your individual async scope, like this:
 ```julia
 function test()
 (Sql, P, N)=statementbuilder();